wdvr/team-calendar/README.md

 ## Running unit tests & end-to-end tests
 Ain't nobody got time for that.

+## More

+This calendar comes with an accompanying Mattermost and Slack chatbot (under development): https://github.com/wdvr/team-calendar-bot/tree/master

 ## Further help

 To report bugs or feature requests, use the issue tracker in Github.
 Pull requests welcome.